 On the left side of the dome you will see a stone stairway that leads to the viewpoint area.
 The stairway is narrow and steep flanked by jagged karts.
 I found it fairly easy to climb and it only takes a few minutes to reach the top.
 Up there, behold this surreal view of the ocean.

 Secret Beach, which is said to be the inspiration of author Alex Garland for his novel, The Beach can only be accessed by braving the deep waters and the waves.
 Our boatmen ensured that if they find the waves to be too strong then they would abort the plan of leading us there.
-I was very curious to see the beach that inspired a novel so I hoped that the waves would just be alright.
 You’d think Alchris and I would be the ones who would hesitate about going since we’re not exactly stellar swimmers, but nope, it was Lou.
 I couldn’t blame her though, if the waves are bad we may run the risk of meeting an accident and nobody wants that.
 Fortunately for us, the waves were not as intense as we were expecting so off we went.

 Turns out I was proud for nothing.
 I was going fast not from my own effort but from somebody else’s.
-I had to laugh in spite of myself for allowing myself to believe for one moment that I was doing it on my own hahaha…
+I had to laugh in spite of myself for allowing myself to believe for a second moment that I was doing it on my own.

 We walked over the slippery rocks that were submerged in the water.
 We encountered some tourists leaving the beach who provided some tips that we walk where the water is shallower and sure enough it was a lot easier to walk on.
 Out of all the hidden gems that we found in El Nido (Hidden Beach, Secret Beach, Secret Lagoon), the Secret Lagoon takes the cake for being the most beautiful.
 Imagine swimming inside a natural pool, concealed by the towering karsts.
 I’m telling you it was an experience like no other.